andrewheiss/ath-pelican/content/pages/uses.md

 # Hardware

-- I use a 2016 13″ MacBook Pro, a 5th generation iPad, and an iPhone 8.
+- I use a 2018 15″ MacBook Pro, a 2016 13″ MacBook Pro, a 5th generation iPad, and an iPhone 8.